 As you might have guessed, I can't give you a conclusive answer as to whether Kalms are effective or not.
 All I know is, they don't work for me.
 But that's okay because there are hundreds of other natural alternatives to try, some of which I've listed later in the article.

 Will Kalms work for you?
 At £7.99 (or around $11 in the US) it's definitely worth trying them to find out.
-They certainly aren't a placebo judging by the 200 reviews on Amazon.co.uk which generate an average of 4/5 stars.
-Of course, we all know that only a fool would place their faith in user feedback on Amazon but 200 reviews is a very large sample and should be respected.
-Elsewhere on the internet, people are raving about Kalms.
-Others are less enthusiastic.
+They certainly aren't a placebo judging by the 500 reviews on Amazon.co.uk which generate an average of 4/5 stars.
+Of course, we all know that only a fool would place their faith in user feedback on Amazon but 200 reviews is a large sample and should be respected.

 As noted in the text box above, Kalms contain three main ingredients - Valerian, Hops and Gentian.
 All three of these plants have been used for centuries for their calming effects but that doesn't mean they work for everybody.
 You should also be aware that not even Lanes, the manufacturers of Kalms, market them as a magical cure-all tonic.
 If you're suffering from moderate to severe anxiety, stress or depression, your first point of call should always be your doctor.